kevzettler/redis-memoizer/README.md

 * `memoize_key_namespace`: Namespace to use under `memos:` in redis.
 Useful to e.g. invalidate all cache after an application update; simply set this to the current git revision or use the boot timestamp.

+* `memoize_errors_when`: A function that receives a parameter (`err`) and returns a boolean.
+If true, the error will be memoized.
+                         By default, all errors are memoized.

 ### memoize(asyncFunction, [timeout])

 Memoizes an async function and returns it.